dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 noTitleIndex: true
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
-permalink: /programming/javascript/user-guide/index.html
+permalink: /programming/javascript/user-guide/index-v4.0.0.html
 ---

 # Dynamsoft Camera Enhancer for Your Website

-Allow your website to easily control cameras on desktop and mobile devices.
+Dynamsoft Camera Enhancer allows your website to easily control the camera in the browser on desktop or mobile devices.

-Once integrated, your users can open your website in a browser, access their cameras to stream live video and acquire realtime frames.
+With the SDK integrated, your users can open your website in a browser, access their cameras to stream live video and acquire real-time frames for further processing.
+The SDK also supports simple shape drawing, allowing information to be presented directly on the video stream or over a static image for integrated user interaction.

-> **Example Usage**
->
-> See how Dynamsoft Camera Enhancer helps in camera control and video recognition:
->
-> - **Barcode scanning from video stream**: check [Dynamsoft Barcode Reader JS User Guide](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/?ver=latest)
-> - **MRZ scanning and OCR from video stream**: check [Dynamsoft Label Recognizer JS User Guide](https://www.dynamsoft.com/label-recognition/programming/javascript/user-guide.html?ver=latest&utm_source=dceguide)

 In this guide, you will learn step by step on how to integrate the Dynamsoft Camera Enhancer SDK into your website.